uym2/GEN_pipeline/README.md

   bash full_pipeline.sh
 ```

 You should see many files created that look similar to the files in the ```Data.tar.gz```.
-Please note that you will NOT see the exact same files as in ```Data``` because there is randomness in our algorithm.
+Please note that you will NOT see the exact same files as in ```Data`.tar.gz`` because there is randomness in our algorithm.
 Nevertheless, you will get a similar figure.